Elmer E. Hall: World War II

 At the time of the Japanese attack on Pearl Harbor, Hall was stationed at the Marine barracks at Pearl Harbor Navy Yard, Hawaii, as commanding officer of the 2nd Engineer Battalion.
 He participated in the defense of the island and later in salvage operations and was decorated with the Navy Commendation Medal for his leadership during the attack.
 The 2nd Engineer Battalion rejoined the 2nd Marine Division and sailed for South Pacific in May 1942.
-He was promoted to the rank of colonel on Mary 21, 1942, and was the first commanding officer of the 18th Marine Regiment, 2d Marine Division, on September 8, 1942.
+He was promoted to the rank of colonel on May 21, 1942, and was the first commanding officer of the 18th Marine Regiment, 2d Marine Division, on September 8, 1942.
 During the Guadalcanal Campaign, Hall was stationed in New Zealand with the other rear units of the division.

 Hall relieved Colonel Richard H. Jeschke as commanding officer of the 8th Marine Regiment on May 4, 1943, and supervised the refitting and further training of the regiment after heavy casualties during the Guadalcanal Campaign.
 He received orders for combat deployment on November 20, 1943, and sailed for Tarawa.
 He personally led ashore the Regimental Headquarters and 1st Battalion of his regiment, but because of bad communication with divisional headquarters, he and his men remained for over 16 hours in their landing vehicles.
 Hall and his regiment landed under heavy machine gun and artillery fire.
 The 8th Marines destroyed several enemy's positions and helped secure the island.
 For his leadership during the battle, Hall was decorated with the Legion of Merit with Combat "V".

 Hall was relieved by Lieutenant Colonel Paul D. Sherman on December 15, 1943, and ordered back to the United States in January 1944.
 He was subsequently appointed liaison officer in the personnel department at Headquarters Marine Corps in Washington, D.C., and served in this capacity until the end of the war.
 During his time there, Hall was promoted to the rank of brigadier general on August 1, 1944 He retired from the Marine Corps in July 1946.

-Hall died on September 22, 1958, in San Diego, California, and was buried in nearby Fort Rosecrans National Cemetery together with his wife Emma Beatrice Wootton Hall (1895–1997).
+Hall died on September 22, 1958, in San Diego, California.